ctrble/FlyoverIndies/README.md

 ### Advanced

 If you need to add files or make additional changes and are familiar with git, then create a branch, work locally and commit your changes, and follow up with a pull request.
+Note that you cannot work directly on the `main` branch, you **must** create your own branch first.
 It's recommended to follow the Getting Started section and run the app locally to aid development and verify your work.

 ### Pull Request Previews